howonlee/howonlee.github.io/_posts/2020-12-26-Abstraction%20As%20Gambling.md

 ### Wins can be as treacherous as losses

-It seems to me that someone whose first night at a casino entailed a \$1000 loss is a fair shot less likely to start ignoring their losses than someone whose first night at a casino is suffused with some aura of magic because they won \$1000.
+It seems to me that someone whose first night at a casino entailed a 1000-dollar loss is a fair shot less likely to start ignoring their losses than someone whose first night at a casino is suffused with some aura of magic because they won 1000 dollars.

 A surprisingly common case of abstraction works that way - the early win which is not consolidated and the benefits taken out and abused until the magic falls apart from overapplication.